bmoreonrails/rails_tutorial/_chapters/chapter_03.md

 {% list %}
   Let's put this new knowledge to work.

-  1. In you text editor, open `app/views/books/index.html.erb`.
+  1. In your text editor, open `app/views/books/index.html.erb`.

   1. At the end of the file, add a new, empty unordered list.
 It should look like this: